 Whole Wheat Apple Cake Recipe

-3 large apples, cored, peeled and cut into 1/2-inch cubes
+- 3 large apples, cored, peeled and cut into 1-inch cubes

-Preheat the oven to 350 degrees Fahrenheit.
-Line an 8- to 9-inch pan with parchment paper.
+Step 1: Preheat the oven to 350 degrees Fahrenheit.
+Line an 8- or a 9-inch pan with parchment paper.

-Using an electric mixer mix the butter, agave syrup, and vanilla until well combined.
-Add the eggs and mix again.
+Step 2: Using an electric mixer or hand whisk, mix the butter, agave syrup, eggs, and vanilla until well combined.

-Combine the flour, baking soda, cinnamon and salt in a separate bowl.
+Step 3: Combine the flour, baking soda and salt in a separate bowl.
 Add them to the moist mixture.
 Mix again until the batter is smooth and homogenous.